Yeah yeah, London’s a cool city – but London for kids? That’s a whole different ball game.

 See the Changing of the Guard

-OK, this one might be a little cliché when it comes to the best things to do in London.
-However, it is undeniable that kids of all ages love this experience, making it one of the best things to do in London with children.
+OK, this one might be a little clichéd however, it is undeniable that many kids of all ages love this experience, making it one of the best things to do in London with children.

 The changing of the guard ceremony is where the guards responsible for protecting the royal family in Buckingham Palace leave their positions, making way for the new guards to take their place.
-Seeing the iconic red suits and black helmets marching around the area is a sight to behold, and children especially will love its theatre.
+Seeing the guards dressed in their iconic uniforms marching past is a sight to remember, and children especially will love its theatre.

-Throughout June and July, the ceremony happens every day but be sure to check their website for the exact times of the ceremony, as they can often change at very short notice.
+The ceremony happens every day throughout June and July, but be sure to check their website for the exact times of the ceremony, as they can often change at very short notice.

-Discover Children’s Story Centre is all about letting children’s imaginations run wild, encouraging them to become immersed in the world of storybooks.
+Discover Children’s Story Centre in Stratford, East London is all about letting children’s imaginations run wild, encouraging them to become immersed in the world of storybooks.
 The story centre is aimed at children up to 9 years of age, although those up to 12 may still enjoy the activity.

 The heart of the centre is the magical story garden, where children are free to explore at their own pace, enjoying the various sets, toys and activities.
 As well as the free-play areas, the centre holds many events, such as the fairy tale exhibition which is currently ongoing.